min2ha/ukwa-site/content/target/61145/index.en.md

   "subject": "Brexit"
 }

-# British Chambers of Commerce: BCC open letter to PM: Businesses need clarity on Brexit

 Written in February 2018, this open letter to Prime Minister Theresa May, made an urgent appeal for clarity on the government’s objectives.